 With over 350,000 inhabitants, Christchurch is big enough to offer plenty of places to stay.
-There are independent inns, chain hotels, charming historic B&Bs, full-service resorts, and more than one luxury lodge right nearby.
-Stay downtown if you want to enjoy nightlife, dining, and shopping.
+There are independent inns, chain hotels, charming historic B&Bs, full-service resorts, and more than one luxury lodge nearby.
+Stay downtown if you want to enjoy the nightlife, dining, and shopping.
 Downtown Christchurch is compact and easily walkable, with most major sights accessible by foot or tramcar.

-If you prefer your accommodations to be a little less urban, then stay a short drive outside town at a luxurious five-star historic homestead nestled in gardens or an isolated, exclusive rental home with full amenities out on the Banks Peninsula.
+If you prefer your accommodations to be a little less urban, stay a short drive outside town at a luxurious five-star historic homestead nestled in gardens or an isolated, exclusive rental home with full amenities on the Banks Peninsula.
 The dining and service at these top accommodations cannot be beaten — see our blog post on luxury lodges of New Zealand for more on what these places are about.

 When to Visit Christchurch, New Zealand:

 Like elsewhere in New Zealand, Christchurch is suitable for tourists at any time of year.
-Its climate is temperate with relatively mild changes between the four seasons.
+Its climate is temperate, with relatively mild changes between the four seasons.
 It also receives less rainfall than other parts of New Zealand.

 There are a number of major events on Christchurch’s annual calendar that are tons of fun for international visitors.
 The World Buskers Festival is in January each year, and thousands of street musicians descend on Christchurch to give their finest public performances in a lively summer festival atmosphere.
 Another popular event is the Garden City Festival of Flowers, which occurs annually in February when the city comes alive with color.
 New Zealand’s largest farm (A&P) show draws 100,000 visitors in November each year — kind of like a county fair on steroids.

-In April 2018, Christchurch is the home to the Golden Oldies Sports Celebration, a fun, friendly, and prestigious event for international players of rugby, basketball, cricket, football (soccer), golf, hockey (field hockey), lawn bowls, netball, softball, and squash.
+In April 2018, Christchurch was the home to the Golden Oldies Sports Celebration, a fun, friendly, and prestigious event for international players of rugby, basketball, cricket, football (soccer), golf, hockey (field hockey), lawn bowls, netball, softball, and squash.

 Best Places to Visit as a Day Tour from Christchurch: